Building Closed Memorial Day Weekend

 Learning OutcomesAt the conclusion of the course, you should be able to

-- Define the components of structured literacy
+- Describe the characteristics and elements of structured literacy

 - Analyze the complex interplay of overlapping challenges and create a multi-leveled, multi-faceted approach to best support each student

-- Apply both informal and formal literacy assessments to create an accurate student profile
+- Apply both informal and formal literacy assessments to create an accurate student profile and a learning plan that responds to the changing needs of each student

 - The who, what, when and why of literacy instruction